PapaniaP/weather_app/README.md

 This is a simple weather app project created to learn JavaScript and API implementation.
 With this app, users can check the current weather conditions for a location by entering the city name.

+## Why I Created This

+- This was a project I created in order to practice my frontend abilities.
+- I decided to do this specific component/app to learn new things, in this case, API integration firstly

 <!-- ![Weather App Screenshot 1](images/weather-app-1.png)

 ![Weather App Screenshot 2](/images/weather-app-2.jpeg) -->